 This post is also available in: Svenska

-Hand, foot and mouth disease, is a viral infection that causes blisters in the mouth and blisters or dark rashes on the hands and feet.
-Hence the name, hand, foot and mouth.
-And in Swedish it translates to Autumn blisters as the disease often becomes an epidemic in the autumn, especially among kindergarten children.
+Hand, foot and mouth disease is a viral infection that causes blisters in the mouth and blisters or dark rashes on the hands and feet.
+Hence the name: hand, foot and mouth.
+And in Swedish, hand, foot and mouth disease is known as Autumn blisters, as the disease often becomes an epidemic in the autumn, especially among kindergarten children.

 Symptoms of hand, foot and mouth disease

-Blisters in the mouth can hurt.
-Read more about what to do in the post titled Mouth blisters in children at barnakuten.nu.
+The blisters in the mouth can hurt as well and may make eating difficult.
+Read more about what you can do to treat the blisters in and around the mouth in the blog post titled Mouth blisters in children.

 In rare cases, the virus that causes hand, foot and mouth disease can also cause meningitis.
 It is often benign and transient.
-Symptoms include headache, sensitivity to light, nausea and whining.
-If your child gets these symptoms, seek the pediatric emergency room.
+Symptoms include headache, sensitivity to light, nausea and manifests in whining.
+If your child has these symptoms, seek the pediatric emergency department.

-What to do about hand, foot and mouth disease?
+How to treat hand, foot and mouth disease?

 It is important that your child drinks plenty of fluid.
-If your child is in pain, you need to coax them with liquid or ice cream.
-If the child does not drink, becomes dull and stops urinating, you need to seek the emergency room.
+If your child is in pain, you need to coax them with juice or ice cream.
+If your child does not drink, becomes dull and stops urinating, you need to seek the emergency room.

-With the blisters on your hands and feet, you will just have to wait it out.
-Give acetaminophen or ibuprofen if the blisters hurt.
-There is no medication to treat hand, foot and mouth disease, so it makes no sense to seek medical care for that reason.
-If the child is alert and drinks fluids, no medical care is needed.
+With the blisters on the hands and feet, you will just have to wait it out.
+Give acetaminophen or ibuprofen to ease the pain if the blisters hurt.
+There is no medication to treat hand, foot and mouth disease, so there is no need to see the doctor.
+If your child is alert and drinks fluids, no medical care is needed.

 Hand, foot and mouth disease spread in kindergartens

 Hand, foot and mouth disease is highly contagious.
 There is nothing you can do to prevent the infection in a preschool where an outbreak is taking place.
-There is therefore no medical reason to allow children to stay at home if they are able to participate in the daily activities at the preschool.
+Therefore, there is no medical reason to force children to stay at home if they are still able to participate in the daily activities at the preschool.